Travel Has No Downside

 We were laughing so hard; I never had so much fun!

-All those unplanned events are what makes it so memorable.
-Fun is not orchestrated like canned laughter.
+All those unplanned events are what make it so memorable.

 It’s spontaneous.

 These memories tickle me every time I think of them.
-I remember the weather, what we ate and the people who were there.
+I remember the weather, what we ate, and the people who were there.
 I remember all of it.

 My strongest memory is that travel has no downside!